FrankThonig/TestCase.Selenium.UserRegistration/README.md

 			userIDTestData);
 ```

-Afterwards, the displayed logged in text is retrieved.
+Afterwards, the actual logged in text is retrieved.

 ```
-String displayedLoggedInText=
+String actualLoggedInText=
 	validatePage.getValidationText();
 ```